Invariant cone and synchronization state stability of the mean field models: Introduction and Main result

-\end{definition} Denote $\Phi^t$ the flow of the Winfree model \eqref{equation:WinfreeModel}.
-In \cite{OukilKessiThieullen} the existence of the synchronization state of the Winfree model is proved independently of the number $n$ and the choice of natural frequencies.
-More precisely, if the Winfree model \eqref{equation:WinfreeModel} satisfies the synchronization hypothesis
+\end{definition} Let $\Phi^t$ be the flow of the Winfree model \eqref{equation:WinfreeModel}.
+The existence of a synchronization state in the Winfree model is proved in \cite{OukilKessiThieullen} for every number $n$ of oscillators and every choice of natural frequencies.
+We recall the main synchronization hypothesis used in \cite{OukilKessiThieullen},